 Dr. Bowden completed a seven-year tenure with UC San Diego’s resident percussion ensemble, red fish blue fish from 2010 through 2017.
 During this time, she shared the stage with Eighth Blackbird, Bang on a Can All Stars, International Contemporary Ensemble (ICE), the Dalai Lama and many others.
 While at UC San Diego, she also collaborated with composers, improvisers and scholars from around the world to produce and premier an extensive list of chamber works and interdisciplinary projects.

-Leah Bowden is currently Board Chair of the 501(c)(3) organization The Voices of Our City Choir, which brings together professional musicians and people experiencing homelessness.
-Voices of Our City Choir was created in 2016, in response to the housing crisis in San Diego.
-The choir serves as a space for mutual aid and community building, as well as giving voice to San Diego’s homeless community, past and present.
+Leah Bowden was a founding organizer of the 501(c)(3) organization The Voices of Our City Choir, a project that brings together professional musicians and people experiencing homelessness.
+Dr. Bowden served as board chair in 2018 during the project’s transition from an independent entity to an official nonprofit.
+Voices of Our City Choir serves as a space for mutual aid and community building, as well as giving voice to San Diego’s homeless community, past and present.
 The choir has appeared on KPBS, NPR, PBS Newshour, and San Diego Union Tribune and more.
 The story of the choir was filmed for a documentary by Susan Polis Schutz entitled “The Homeless Chorus Speaks” which has aired nationally on PBS.

 As a freelance artist Leah Bowden has performed numerous solo concerts, and in a wide variety of bands and projects from popular to experimental music.
 She has toured and recorded with Man Forever (Kid Millions), Aa (BIG A little a), red fish blue fish, William Winant, Francisco Eme, The Red Notes, Tiger Milk Imports, Alan Jones and more.
 She is currently the drummer for Baby Bushka, a virtuoso eight-woman band that performs new arrangements of the work of Kate Bush.
 Baby Bushka will be touring the U.K. this Fall.
 Leah plays Pork Pie Drums.